Geena Davis: Recognition and praise (1988–1993)

-Downturn, hiatus and television roles (1994–2009)
+Downturn, a hiatus, and television roles (1994–2009)

 In 1994's Angie, Davis played an office worker who lives in the Bensonhurst section of Brooklyn and dreams of a better life.
 The film received mixed reviews from critics, despite much praise for Davis, and was a commercial failure.
-In her other 1994 release, the romantic comedy Speechless, Davis reunited with Michael Keaton to play insomniac writers who fall in love until they realize that both are writing speeches for rival candidates in a New Mexico election.
+In her other 1994 release, the romantic comedy Speechless, Davis reunited with Keaton to play insomniac writers who fall in love until they realize that both are writing speeches for rival candidates in a New Mexico election.
 Despite negative reviews and modest box office returns, she earned her second nomination for the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy for her performance.